 For much of 1930, suspicions mounted.
 The authorities met with Charles Bannon, who recounted his story.
 The Havens moved to Oregon, and intended to stay for some time.

 On November 15, 1930, The Bismarck Tribune ran their first story about the Havens, McKenzie County Family of Six Is Believed Missing.
 An excerpt from the story:

 McKenzie County authorities today launched an investigation into the disappearance of an entire family of six, missing since last February 10.
 Relatives fear the family has met with foul play.

 It was surely a shock to readers, but a confirmation of rumor.
 The story continues:

 A number of relatives live in Oregon and Washington, and none of them know anything of the whereabouts of the family, they have advised authorities.

-Three days later, the authorities’ suspicions were surely elevated when they got a court order to examine the Haven’s safe deposit box and found stocks, bonds, and insurance policies of substantial value left behind.
+Three days later, the authorities’ suspicions were surely elevated when they got a court order to examine the Havens family’s safe deposit box and found stocks, bonds, and insurance policies of substantial value left behind.
 Investigators also discovered a federal farm loan payment had been missed.

 In a move intended to incarcerate Bannon for further questioning, police arrested him just after Thanksgiving, 1930, on a charge of embezzlement when he tried to sell four of the Havens’ hogs.
 On December 1st, The Bismarck Tribune ran a front page story under the headline Bannon is Arrested in Missing Family Case.
 It read, in-part: